We live on a large (2500ha) farm. We are a breeding and finishing farm about 10 minutes from a lakeside town of Moana.

 Why do you need to shear a sheep?
 The main reason is for animal health.
 Some are shorn twice a year.
 They get really hot during summer.
 In summer is the worst time for flies.
 Flies are attracted to the sheeps rear end and can cause issues if not treated correctly.
 And you do not want really long wool on the sheep before they give birth in Spring time.
 They can get cast (get a itchy back and start scratching their back and never be able to get up again and potentially die if the farmer does not observe them closely.
 The second major factor is when you take the wool off the sheep they are cold therefore eat more grass and grow bigger faster.
 This means they can go to market and either sold in NZ, Europe or America.

 You will have your own bedroom in our farm house.
 It has a very comfortable queen size bed.
 It has loads of books and magazines to read.
+We have a 3 bedroom farm house.

 Limited internet access